 3. Use the power of one!

 A landing page is about getting the visitor to do that one thing that you want them to do.
 Sign up for your webinar, download your guide, book a strategy session.
-Anything on the page that doesn’t directly contribute to making that happen, can harm your conversion rate.
+Anything on the page that doesn’t directly contribute to making that happen can harm your conversion rate.
 Minimizing distractions improves landing page conversions by 10%.

 4. Don’t use leaky links